Author | Topic |

 I took the existing radiator out and put the new one in, but now my temp gauge isn't showing anything.
 There's not much involved in replacing radiators, i just unplugged and replugged the thermo.
 I checked fuses, but they all seem OK, i referred to my manual but the wiring diagrams are dodgy.

-So can someone help me, or is it just that the new radiator is so cool that the gauge doesn't show anything (unlikely)???
+So can someone help me, or is it just that the new radiator is so cool Cool that the gauge doesn't show anything (unlikely)???

 Cheers